-Here are 3 recommended products that can be shipped right to your door that have everything you need right out of the box:
+Here are 3 recommended products that can be shipped from Amazon right to your door that have everything you need right out of the box:

 Muc Off 284 Black Bike Kit – Comes with soap, degreaser, lubricant, brushes, sponge and microfiber cloth.

 Muc Off 277 Yellow Chain Cleaner Kit – Specialized attachment with cleaner and lubricants that scrubs and lubricates your chain for you!
 (See instruction manual for further steps)